 Franchisor insolvency can affect franchisees in different ways.
 For example:

 - if the franchisor holds the head lease on your premises, you may lose your right to occupy the premises

 - if the franchisor (or associated company) supplies your stock, you may be unable to obtain stock

 - you may lose your right to use the brand

 - you may have to continue to making payments to suppliers, landlords, employees and banks even if you can no longer operate your franchise.

-Before buying a franchise, you should look at the franchise agreement to see if it says anything about franchisor insolvency.
-Also talk to a lawyer and accountant to clarify what your rights and responsibilities would be if the franchisor did go under.
+Before buying a franchise, you should look at the disclosure document see the date when the franchisor declared it was solvent.
+It’s important to talk to a lawyer and accountant to clarify what your rights and responsibilities would be if the franchisor did go under.